Abstract commensurators of lattices in Lie groups: Introduction

 where $H \doteq K$ if and only if $H$ and $K$ are abstractly commensurable, i.e. contain isomorphic finite index subgroups.
 See Theorem \ref{semicomm} for a more precise statement. \end{itemize}

-\begin{remark} In the case $G = \PSL_2(\R)$, every lattice is either virtually free or virtually the fundamental group of a closed surface group.
+\begin{remark} In the case $G = \PSL_2(\R)$, every lattice is either virtually free or virtually the fundamental group of a closed surface.
 In either case, the abstract commensurator is not linear; see Proposition \ref{psl2comm}.
 The abstract commensurator of a surface group has been studied in \cite{odden} and \cite{biswasnag}, and may be described as a certain subgroup of the mapping class group of the universal 2-dimensional hyperbolic solenoid. \end{remark}

-\bold{Solvable $G$:} Suppose $G$ is a connected, simply-connected solvable real Lie group and $\Gamma \leq G$ a lattice.
-In contrast with the semisimple case, $\Aut(\Gamma)$ is not abstractly commensurable with $\Gamma$.
-On the other hand, the fact that $\Aut(\Gamma)$ is commensurable with the $\Z$-points of a $\Q$-defined algebraic group holds for both arithmetic lattices in higher rank semisimple groups and lattices in simply-connected solvable groups.
-The similarity is reflected in the abstract commensurator.
+\bold{Solvable $G$:} Suppose $G$ is a connected, simply-connected solvable real Lie group and $\Gamma \leq G$ is a lattice.
+In contrast with the semisimple case, $\Aut(\Gamma)$ is not typically abstractly commensurable with $\Gamma$.
+On the other hand, the fact that $\Aut(\Gamma)$ is commensurable with the $\Z$-points of a $\Q$-defined algebraic group holds for both arithmetic lattices in higher rank semisimple groups and lattices in simply-connected solvable groups, at least on passage to a subgroup of finite index in $\Gamma$; see \cite[1.12]{bauesgrunewald} and \cite[Ch8]{segalbook}.

+In the case that $\Gamma$ is a lattice in a simply-connected nilpotent group, arithmeticity of $\Aut(\Gamma)$ is a classical result of Baumslag and Auslander.
+Merzljakov \cite{merz} showed that $\Aut(\Gamma)$ embeds in some $\GL_n(\Z)$ for any polycyclic group $\Gamma$, and this was extended to virtually polycyclic groups by Wehrfritz \cite{wehrfritz}.
+For more history and a detailed discussion of arithmeticity results see \cite{bauesgrunewald}, whose Theorem 1.3 provides a deeper statement on the structure of $\Aut(\Gamma)$ for virtually polycyclic $\Gamma$.